Skip to main content

 • auth_type: string, digest

-• nc: number, nonce counter (returned only through websocket channel).
-It has value of 1 if it is not available in the response
+• nc: number, nonce counter (returned only through websocket channel). (removed in firmware 2.0.0+)

 • realm: string, device_id of the Shelly device